georust/polyline/README.md

 This crate uses `Coord` and `LineString` types from the `geo-types` crate, which encodes coordinates in `(x, y)` order.
 The Polyline algorithm and first-party documentation assumes the _opposite_ coordinate order.
 It is thus advisable to pay careful attention to the order of the coordinates you use for encoding and decoding.

 [Documentation](https://docs.rs/polyline/)

+## FFI
+C-compatible FFI bindings for this crate are provided by the [polyline-ffi](https://crates.io/crates/polyline-ffi) crate.